|Nutrition Facts (per serving)|

 How to Store and Freeze Pork Chops

-Pork chops can be frozen for 3 months, as long as they are wrapped well and in a zip-close freezer bag or an airtight container.
+Pork chops can be frozen for three months, as long as they are wrapped well and in a zip-close freezer bag or an airtight container.
 Thaw in the refrigerator and reheat in the oven as directed above.